 The Janet Elliott Backstory

 Just a few months earlier Mike had confided to Jim that he and Janet (his first wife) were divorcing after 13 years.
 Janet was the former Janet Elliott and the mother of Mike’s two children, Chip and Anne.
 She and Mike had met during Mike’s “Fraternity House” years and married shortly after Mike’s graduation from Dartmouth.

 Janet was a secretary for a lawyer in Boston, John Saltonstall…”a very, very high-class firm, as you would imagine, on State Street in Boston,” according to Mike.
 15

-Mike tells of going “down to Boston a lot,” either paying his friends who had a car for rides or taking what he calls “the famous Boston and Main Railroad” (B&M) which traveled from White River Junction, across the river from Dartmouth, straight into Boston.
+Mike tells of going “down to Boston a lot,” either paying his friends who had a car for rides or taking what he calls “the famous Boston and Maine Railroad” (B&M) which traveled from White River Junction, across the river from Dartmouth, straight into Boston.

 Often Janet would come to Dartmouth for weekends on the train.
 “She loved all the parties at Dartmouth” and she liked “all the characters” at the fraternity, according to Mike.